Cambooya, Queensland: History

 On Wednesday 6 June 1906 the Cambooya Presbyterian Church was officially opened by the Moderator the Right Reverend James McQueen.
 The church was 30 by 20 ft with a porch.
 It was made of wood by contractor Mr Smith of Toowoomba.

 The post office, railway station building and goods shed were destroyed in a fire in the early hours of the morning on 7 July 1908.
 A new post office was built in 1909 at an estimated cost of £1050.

-Nunkulla State School opened on 1912 "via Cambooya" and was closed on 6 December 1959, and the building was transported to Cambooya to become an additional classroom at Cambooya State School.
+Nunkulla State School opened in 1912 "via Cambooya" and was closed on 6 December 1959, and the building was transported to Cambooya to become an additional classroom at Cambooya State School.
 The "new" building was officially opened in December 1960.
 A new building was constructed in 1985 and officially opened on 3 August 1985 by Tony Elliott, Member for Cunningham.
 In 1985 the school was officially given six allotments of land, now called Johnson Oval.
 This oval is used today for cricket, soccer, and athletics.
 By 1990 there were 104 students and 25 pre-school students enrolled, plus a teaching staff of six teachers and three teacher-aides.
 Early in 2005 there was an officially opened covered area.
 Stuart Copeland, Member of Parliament (MP) congratulated the school community for constructing a useful covered area for eating lunches and undercover activities.
 The school celebrated its centenary in 1982 and 125 years of education at Cambooya State School in 2007.

 In April 1914, the Anglican Church at Cambooya was destroyed by cyclonic winds.
 As reported in the Darling Downs Gazette, "the church was built by the residents some years ago, and was one of the centres of religious life in that small community.
 A stained glass window in the church was the gift of Sir Arthur Hodgson in memory of the Hodgson family who did much for the Downs and for Queensland; the walls of the little church were beautifully decorated.
 The seats were tastefully decorated, and the organ, recently paid for, was a very fine instrument.
 All have been destroyed."
 The church was rebuilt with funds raised by the community.
 The foundation stone of the new building was laid on Wednesday 4 November 1914 by Archdeacon Henry Le Fanu, a week before the opening of the new Catholic church.
 On Sunday 7 November 1915 the new All Saints Anglican Church was officially dedicated by Archbishop St Clair Donaldson.